Gabri3l/redux-slim-async/README.md

 - [x] Make the middleware compliant to FSA directives
 - [x] Use FSA directives to skip action if not FSA compliant
 - [x] Allow to dispatch other actions after the current one has succeded or errored out
-- [ ] Allow setting up a custom prefix or suffix for action types at initiation time
+- [x] Allow setting up a custom suffix for action types at initiation time
+- [ ] Allow to use middleware even if not FSA compliant at initation time

 ## License